OpenCDSS/cdss-rest-services-examples/examples/javascript/README.md

 api key.

-**Paging** - By default, the State of Colorado will return more pages of information to the user if the amount of data rows it returns exceeds 50,000.
+**Paging** - By default, the State of Colorado will return more pages of information to the user if the amount of data rows exceeds 50,000.
 Normally, a user would have to make additional requests to retrieve the remaining rows.
 This JavaScript example will take care of that, so that only one query is sent; If there are multiple pages, they will be subsequently queried,